-- We specify DB_RECOVER, which means that normal recovery is run every time we start the application.
-This is highly desirable and recommended for most applications. - We also specify DB_THREAD, which means our environment handle will be free-threaded.
+- We specify DB\RECOVER, which means that normal recovery is run every time we start the application.
+This is highly desirable and recommended for most applications. - We also specify DB\THREAD, which means our environment handle will be free-threaded.
 This is very important because we will be sharing the environment handle across threads.

-'''

-// Env open flags

-envFlags =

-'''

-'''

-DB CREATE

-// Create the environment if it does not exist

-DB_RECOVER

-// Run normal recovery.

-DB_INIT_LOCK

-// Initialize the locking subsystem

-DB_INIT_LOG // Initialize the logging subsystem

-// Initialize the transactional subsystem.
-This

-DB_INIT_TXN

-// also turns on logging.
+''' // also turns on logging.

 DB_INIT_MPOOL | // Initialize the memory pool (in-memory cache)

-DB THREAD;

-// Cause the environment to be free-threaded
+DB_THREAD; // Cause the environment to be free-threaded

 try {

 // Create and open the environment

 envp = new DbEnv(0);

 '''